 Alfriston is a lovely village set in the foot of the East Sussex Downs, on the banks of the Cuckmere river.
 The sea and the magnificent Seven Sisters chalk cliffs are within walking distance

-The Star is at the centre of this medieval village and it’s 16th century frontage with its ancient beamed bar opens straight off the high street.
+The Star is at the centre of this medieval village.
+Its 16th century frontage and ancient beamed bar opens straight off the high street.
 Behind it is a small library and large restaurant, all of which give onto a newly formed courtyard which has become the heart of the hotel.